Hot Honey Chicken Meatballs

 • TOTAL

-These hot honey chicken meatballs are so good!
-Made with ground chicken, these easy meatballs are juicy, tender, and coated in spicy honey butter .
+These ground chicken meatballs are juicy, tender, and coated in spicy honey butter.
 It’s impossible to eat just one.
 The hot sauce you use is up to you!
 We love original Tabasco and Crystal hot sauces, but I’d imagine almost anything will work.
-We recommend one tablespoon of hot sauce, but you can adjust this based on how spicy you enjoy things.
+We recommend one tablespoon of hot sauce, but you can adjust this based on how spicy you’d like them.

-If you need to substitute for the honey, try maple syrup, golden syrup, or brown sugar.
+If you need to substitute for honey, try maple, golden, or brown sugar.

 Makes 18 meatballs